EduardSchwarzkopf/Bug-Bounty-Toolset/README.md

 - `ssl-enum-ciphers` use with the `-p 443`: Get the TLS version (It is noisy, slow it down if you want to be under the radar)
 - `http-methods`: Get allowed HTTP Methods
 - `http-enum`: Find folders on the target

-Check the service under the port via browser

 **nmap flag	Description**
 - `sV`	Attempts to determine the version of the services running